blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Vedic Shakhas.md

 EDIT: Actually, a full list is available in [[Sutras]].

 Note that several (thousands) of Shakhas have gone missing over the years, and we have only been able to obtain a small list.

+Also, the Upanishads exist independently of Shakhas, and only the Mukhya Upanishads are transmitted in Shakhas.
 ## Rig Veda

 ### Shaakala Shakha